-Here’s your Safety Hearts & Minds Tip to help you get clear on whether you’re currently working on lowering numbers or improving culture.
+Here’s your tip to help you get clear on whether you’re currently working on lowering numbers or improving culture.

 TIP: Ask yourself where your energy is going?
 Is what you are doing right now helping to improve culture or are you focused on things that will affect the numbers?

 Anything to do with rules and regulations, processes and procedures, paperwork and forms is about improving performance numbers, not culture.
 Slips, trips and falls, ladder safety, PPE, handwashing; those things are not culture items.
 They are performance items.
 Items that impact numbers.

 Culture initiatives are more about motivation, teamwork, getting buy-in to safety, leadership, caring, trust and respect.
 Culture is improved only when you include many of the soft skills.
 And if you’re not doing any of those, you’re not actively moving towards improving your safety culture.
 You’re focused on getting people to follow rules and procedures.
 That’s about numbers.